 Latency

 Latency is the delay between when you send a request to an AI system and when you receive a response.
 It measures how long you have to wait for the AI to process your input and generate output.
-Lower latency means faster responses, which creates a more natural and responsive user experience.

 In AI systems, latency is influenced by factors like model complexity, computational resources, network transmission time, and inference optimization techniques such as model quantization or parallel processing architectures.